+- · Encoding is recognized by the GPU.

-- Drawing an image is very fast. - Supports alpha encoding.
+- Drawing an image is often very fast.

+- · Supports opacity encoding.

 • No compression: the image size in bytes is proportional to the number of pixels.
+The required memory is similar to MicroEJ Format: Standard when there is no custom header.